Do You Have to Have Car Insurance?

 - Risk of Theft – Thieves find some makes and models more desirable than others.
 If you own a car that regularly makes the list of frequently stolen vehicles, you may have to pay a higher premium to insure it.

 There are other factors that have an effect on your car insurance premiums.
-For example, drivers who install antitheft devices in their cars or choose hybrid or electric vehicles are often eligible to receive discounts on their car insurance rates.
+For example, drivers who choose hybrid or electric vehicles are often eligible to receive car insurance discounts

 Is an Umbrella Insurance Policy Important for My Family?